numenta/NAB/README.md

     python run.py -d numenta --detect --windowsFile labels/combined_windows_tiny.json

 This will run the `detect` phase of NAB on the data files specified in the above JSON file.
-Scoring and normalization are not supported with this option.
-Note that you may see warning messages regarding the lack of labels for other files.
+Note that scoring and normalization are not supported with this option.
+Note also that you may see warning messages regarding the lack of labels for other files.
 You can ignore these warnings.